AaronRules5/IBot/README.md

 # Isabelle-Bot
- A bot created by Tarrabyte.
-I HEAVILY edited it to be better.
+ A bot first conceptualized by Tarrabyte.
+I edited it HEAVILY to look cleaner and hopefully work better.